tylerneylon/math/lsh_post1/lsh_post1.md

 an edge) in a graph.
 The difference is that, in a clustering, if $a\sim b$ and
 $b\sim c,$ the we must have $a\sim c$ as well; this is called being *transitively closed*.
-Graphs don't need to have this property, and in our case as well, it's no longer true that our similarity relationship is transitively closed.
+Graphs don't need to have this property, and in our case as well, it's no longer true that our similarity relationship $a\sim b$ is transitively closed.

 It may help your intuition to see this new definition of $a\sim b$ in action on the same 100 points from [@fig:fig4].
-This time ([@fig:fig5]) there are twenty random hashes, and we're seeing the graphs generated by ([@eq:eq2]) using cutoff values (values of $j$) of 6, 7, 8, and 9.
+This time, in [@fig:fig5], there are twenty random hashes, and we're seeing the graphs generated by ([@eq:eq2]) using cutoff values (values of $j$) of 6, 7, 8, and 9.
-In other words, the top-left graph in [@fig:fig5] has an edge drawn between two points $a$ and $b$ whenever there are at least 6 hash functions $h_i()$ with $h_i(a) = h_i(b),$ out of a possible 20 used hash functions.
+The top-left graph in [@fig:fig5] has an edge drawn between two points $a$ and $b$ whenever there are at least 6 hash functions $h_i()$ with $h_i(a) = h_i(b),$ out of a possible 20 used hash functions.